Building on a Rich History

 - 117 clients (supportive housing and attendant outreach) were transferred from Canadian Red Cross (CRC) to Bellwoods in January.

-- Introduction of the Centralized Referral Management (CRM) program: Bellwoods is the lead agency supporting the LHIN-wide Short-Term Transitional Care Model pilot project that is testing new models of reintegration for patients and their caregivers transitioning from hospitals to the community.
-Models being tested included reintegration care units/beds and in-home respite services.
+- Introduction of the Centralized Referral Management (CRM) program.
+Bellwoods is the lead agency supporting the reintegration units that are testing new models of care for patients transitioning from hospital to the community.
 Services are time limited and are being provided in partnership with 13 different Health Service Providers (HSP) in the community.